corpusculejs/corpuscule/packages/element/README.md

 container specific element inside Shadow Root.

 ### Connecting
-Element is considered connected when it appears in the current page DOM. **Note**: don't forget, single element could be connected multiple times.
+Element is considered connected when it appears in the current page DOM. **Note**: single element could be connected multiple times.

 #### `connectedCallback(): void`
 **Hook Type**: Custom Element

 This callback is called whenever element is connected to DOM.
 During the connection Corpuscule performs the initial rendering, and then user-defined `connectedCallback` is fired.
 React users may consider it as a [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount)